Quansight-Labs/accessible-pygments/README.md

 ### Installation 💻

-`accessible-pygments` is available through pip and Conda.
-You can install it using:
+`accessible-pygments` is available through pip and conda.

+You can install it through the following commands:

 ```bash
 conda install -c conda-forge accessible-pygments